-ApexSQL Monitor alerts enable you to configure three threshold values: low, medium, and high, as well as the period for metric capturing.
+All monitoring tools enable you to configure three alert threshold values: low, medium, and high, as well as the period for metric capturing.
 The default period for metric capturing is predefined by ApexSQL and it depends on the type of the metric.
 The minimal value for the time period is 1 s.
 Keep in mind that increasing this value can delay the metric collecting and make monitoring slower, while decreasing the value could improve precision but also severely increase the amount of data collected and thus impose additional load on the repository database and application.

 Alerts are grouped into three categories, based on their severity.
 Each alert severity is indicated by its status color.

-As alerting is configurable, ApexSQL Monitor offers default values for the thresholds where applicable, but custom values can also be set.
+As alerting is configurable, all ApexSQL monitoring tools offer default values for the thresholds where applicable, but custom values can also be set.